Wizards make it two wins in as many nights with a rare victory over the Mavericks

 These history-beating Wizards upended the Mavericks, 120-114, triumphing in a fast-paced, back-and-forth shootout thanks to a fiery start from Bradley Beal (26 points) and late help from usual suspects Kyle Kuzma (22) and Kentavious Caldwell-Pope (16).
 The Mavericks had won 34 of the teams’ past 44 meetings.

-Without point guard Spencer Dinwiddie, Washington (13-7) finally found its footing on offense.
-It shot 57.7 percent from the field, flourishing even in the rare moments when Dallas (10-8) went to a zone defense.
-It overcame 33 points and 10 assists from Doncic, who led five Mavericks in double figures.
+Without point guard Spencer Dinwiddie, Washington (13-7) finally found its footing on offense and made the necessary adjustments on defense to hold Dallas to just 45 points in the second half.

+It shot 57.7 percent from the field, flourishing even in the rare moments when the Mavericks (10-8) went to a zone defense.
+It overcame 33 points and 10 assists from Doncic, who led five Dallas players in double figures.

-“Playing the second night of a back-to-back, we don’t have Spencer, it’s just a common theme for us I think in general,” Wizards Coach Wes Unseld Jr. said.
-“Sometimes you’ve got to pull together. … Team effort — it wasn’t just one guy who led the charge.”
+Most important for Wizards Coach Wes Unseld Jr. was that his team, without running a different offense and with the added wrinkle of significant defensive shifts at halftime, was able to pull out a second consecutive clutch win after an inconsistent past few weeks.

+“I’m not saying we’re going to have a 41-point quarter every night, but to see it come together in stretches, I think the last two nights in particular… [we’re running] same plays," Unseld said.
+“The fact that we’re finally getting the payoff makes you feel good about what we’re doing.
+The fact that the guys have not gotten discouraged — they’re going to continue to try to play the right way.”

 Here’s what to know from Saturday’s matchup: